yrshaikh/Something/README.md

 ## Run client side
 1. Run `yarn install` in the /WebApplication directory to install dependency libs
 2. Run `yarn build` in the same directory to build using webpack

+To add any new dependencies in the client side, please use `yarn add` (not `npm`) and don't forget to commit the updated `yarn.lock` file.